Key Takeaways

 If the subject line promises turnkey outdoor living, the opening paragraph should continue that same idea instead of switching to a generic recap of bedrooms and bathrooms.
 Consistency creates momentum.

 Good just listed email examples feel intentional because the first line answers the promise made in the subject line.
+The reader should feel like the email is continuing one idea, not restarting with boilerplate.

 Match the subject line to the opening hook.